 This finding contradicts the findings of Hong-Nam & Page (2014) who investigated the metacognitive awareness of reading strategies based on participants' English proficiency.
-In their study on Korean undergraduate students' metacognitive awareness of reading strategies, Hong-Nam & Page (2014) suggested that students at the intermediate level of English are more aware of using reading strategies than those at the advanced level.
+In their study on Korean undergraduate students' metacognitive awareness of reading strategies, Hong-Nam & Page (2014)

 The next finding is based on the correspondences' field of study (English Students and Non-English Students).
 Similar to the previous category, both categories in this field of study also demonstrate a medium level of awareness in online reading strategies.
 Additionally, an unexpected result is observed in this section.
 As shown in the table below, the mean value of English Students (M = 3.40) is smaller than the mean value of Non-English Students (M = 3.43).